swcarpentry/DEPRECATED-boot-camps/testing/TDD.md

         assert Animal('fish').speak() == ''

 Our tests helped us in writing our class - we knew what we wanted in an animal definition.
-But now we want our animals to become more active:
+But now we want our animals to become more active ([animals_2.py](python-code/animals/animals_2.py)):

     from random import random